 Even though cheese doesn’t clean your teeth as you eat it, it does prevents other foods from hurting your teeth!
 Cheese is high in calcium, which promotes strong teeth.
 Cheese also contains a protein called casein which strengthens tooth enamel and helps to prevent cavities.

-Cheeses like Cheddar, Monterey Jack, and Swiss promote saliva, which aids in the process of rinsing out bacteria.
+Cheeses promote saliva, which aids in the process of rinsing out bacteria.
 Another benefit of eating cheese is that it helps prevent acid from destroying tooth enamel.
-So in addition to being a healthy snack, cheese helps protect your teeth!

 7. Brush with fluoride toothpaste and rinse with a fluoridated mouthwash.

-Fluoride is beneficial when it comes to dental health.
-According to The National Institute of Dental and Craniofacial Research, it is preventative for cavities and has also been found to repair mild cavities.
+Brushing twice a day with fluoride is beneficial when it comes to dental health.
+Fluoride is preventative for cavities and has also been found to repair mild cavities.

 When selecting a toothpaste, check to make sure it has fluoride in it.
 “Natural” toothpaste is prevalent, but these options are not as effective at preventing cavities.
-When possible, pair your toothpaste with a fluoridated mouthwash as well.
+When possible, pair your pea-sized amount of fluoride toothpaste with a fluoridated mouthwash as well.

 Fluoride does not change the taste of the toothpaste and mouthwash; all it does is help make your teeth stronger and healthier!

 Flossing is the most frequently missed hygiene habit.
-Even adults are unlikely to floss!
 More than half of Americans don’t floss regularly, and 20% don’t floss at all.

 Flossing is critical because it removes leftover food, plaque, and bacteria from between the teeth.
 Flossing also promotes gum health.